RRamosDL/holbertonschool-shell/basics/README.md

-7-movethatfile - is a script that moves the betty file from /tmp to /tmp/my_first_directory 8-firstdelete - is a script that deletes the betty file from /tmp/my_first_directory 9-firstdirdeletion - is a script that deletes the directory my_first_directory from /tmp
+7-movethatfile - is a script that moves the betty file from /tmp to /tmp/my_first_directory 8-firstdelete - is a script that deletes the betty file from /tmp/my_first_directory 9-firstdirdeletion - is a script that deletes the directory my_first_directory from /tmp 10-back - is a script that changes the working directory to the previous one